 One topical example communication problem might be the debate about climate change.
 Those concerned with its consequences have in the past been seen as too relaxed about forgoing economic growth, and so not being concerned about worldwide poverty, but instead being more concerned about 'a few polar bears and low-lying islands'.
 They have learned, I think, to focus on issues which resonate much more with doubters - such as energy security, wastefulness and affordability – and to talk about the threat to Norfolk, or even London, rather than the Marshall Islands.
 And it is, with the benefit of hindsight, a shame that we started talking about global warming rather than global over-heating.

 A more extreme example might be the gun control debate in the USA.
 The thought processes of those opposed to further gun control are a closed loop best described by a brilliant headline in The Onion: 'NO WAY TO PREVENT THIS' SAYS ONLY NATION ON EARTH WHERE THIS EVER HAPPENS.
-It is truly almost impossible for the two sides in this debate to engage in an effective dialogue.
+It unfortunately seems almost impossible for the two sides in this debate to engage in an effective dialogue.

 We sometimes have to deal with people who are highly stressed or obsessive.
 Don't be judgmental.
 Remember that we can all act uncharacteristically and irrationally when under pressure.
 Try to provide clear unambiguous information and advice, or else you will get absolutely nowhere.